engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 <!-- What is a sprint -->

 Any significant work passes through three phases: planning, execution, and reflection.
-We determine what we want to achieve, do the work, and verify whether we completed our objective and if we can improve our approach.
+We determine what we want to achieve, do the work, and verify whether we completed our objective and how to improve our process.
 Within software engineering we commonly refer to this cycle as a *Sprint*.

+Sprints offer a stable framework for us to complete our work.
 By coordinating and planning our tasks for the next weeks, we can concentrate on executing them with minimal distractions.

-A sprint plan offers a stable framework for us to complete our work.
-Pivoting our attention across unexpected tasks leads to expensive context changes.
-We run the risk of becoming overly reactionary and hinder our progress on our current goal.
+Pivoting our attention across unexpected tasks leads to expensive context changes and we run the risk of hindering progress by becoming overly reactionary.
 This becomes especially costly when other people depend on our work, as we effectively stall development across teams.

 Naturally, immediate and urgent issues do warrant attention.
 If we observe metrics or reports that present potential lethal problems, we put our work aside and ensure our customers can continue using our software.
 However, non-severe customer feedback should not interfere with our current progress and can be included in our next sprint cycle's planning.

 <!-- Reflect on the work done -->

-We complete a sprint cycle by reflecting on our work.
-Scheduled retrospective sessions accomplish two functions.
-Firstly, we have the chance to share our insights on things that went well, and things that did not, including mistakes we made personally, missing functionality in tools, insights and information we wish we had had sooner, or conversations we could have avoided entirely.
+We complete a sprint cycle with scheduled retrospective sessions, which accomplish two functions: Firstly, we have the chance to share our insights on things that went well, and things that did not, including mistakes we made personally, missing functionality in tools, insights and information we wish we had had sooner, or conversations we could have avoided entirely.

 Secondly, sprint retrospectives enable us to evangelize our work internally.
 We showcase our work and distribute demos across our organization.
 Sharing our progress with other teams potentially avoids duplicate work and promotes innersourcing opportunities.